 Call the Advising Center at 914-251-3990 or email us at firstname.lastname@example.org to discuss your advising question so we can empower you to guide your students.

 To email to all of your advisees at once, format the email recipient as follows: email@example.com.
 For example, if I send an email to firstname.lastname@example.org, it will go to all of my advisees.

 Advising Week for continuing students is Monday, November 8 - Friday, November 12, 2021

 Course Registration for continuing, matriculated students begins on Monday, November 15, 2021 in accordance to the forthcoming registration timeline.
 We encourage students and faculty to coordinate their meetings prior to Registration Week, but once a student’s registration period opens, the Advising Center will be happy to advise all students from all academic programs at all levels of academic standing.

 For more important dates, visit the 2021-22 Academic Calendar.

 These virtual training workshops will show faculty how to set up an online appointment calendar in Starfish so their advisees can easily schedule a virtual advising appointment.
 Follow the link below to register in advance.

 Dates Coming Soon! …

 1 - Start early.
-Although Advising Week isn’t until April 13-17, the Course Search is now live to the public and Alternate PINs are currently available from your Advisee Listing in myHeliotrope.
+The Course Search goes live a couple weeks before Advising Week, and Alternate PINs are available in Starfish and from your Advisee Listing in myHeliotrope.

 Summer courses could be a great way for students to “catch up” on credits, improve their GPA after a rocky semester, or propel themselves ahead!
 Students can view all of the summer sessions and course offerings online at www.purchase.edu/summer.